grafana/plugin-actions/bundle-types/README.md

 ## Options

 - `entry-point`: The location of types file to bundle.
 Defaults to `"./src/types/index.ts"`.
 - `ts-config`: A path to the tsconfig file to use when bundling types.
-If
 - `node-version`: The version of node to use with the action.
 Defaults to `20`.
 - `plugin-json-path`: The path to your plugins `plugin.json` file.
 Used to extract the plugin id.
 Defaults to `"src/plugin.json"`.
 - `package-json-path`: The path to your plugins `package.json` file.
 Used to extract the plugin version.
 Defaults to `"package.json"`.